swang392/swang392/README.md

 ## Hello!
-- 👋 I’m Sarah Wang, a rising sophomore at Yale University
+- 👋 I’m Sarah Wang, a rising sophomore at Yale University studying Computer Science and English.
-- 🌱 I’m currently learning iOS development at Facebook University
+- 🌱 I’m currently learning iOS development at Facebook.
 - 👀 I’m interested in finance, computer science, education, and all sorts of podcasts.
 - 📫 You can reach me at sarah.wang@yale.edu!